 Another factor that plays into higher premiums is public transit.
 The less people that use public transit, the higher the insurance will be for the average driver because again, it means that there are more vehicles crowding the roads.

 Lastly, insurance companies consider theft rate when building their pricing.
-With Edmonton Police noting a 40 per cent increase in vehicle theft year over year, it’s bound to edhave a ripple effect on premiums.
+With Edmonton Police noting an increase in vehicle theft year over year, it’s bound to have a ripple effect on premiums.

 The Top 10 Cheapest Cities to Insure your Vehicle in Alberta

 Let’s take a look at the other end of the spectrum.
 Here is a list of the cheapest auto insurance rates across Alberta.

 - Lacombe - $753/year